taarikashenafi/NBA_Stats_Predictor/README.md

 ## Upcoming Features

 -	NBA Awards Predictions: Predictions for NBA awards like MVP, Defensive Player of the Year, and Rookie of the Year (under development).
-- NBA Team Predictions: Predictions for team regualar season records and playoff brackets
+- NBA Team Predictions: Predictions for team regular season records and playoff brackets

 ## Contributions